-JFM's exposure to liquidity risk is extremely low because loans are made to local governments according to a pre-set schedule, and the daily cash and liquidity management is carried out based on a quarterly plan for fund management.
+JFM's exposure to liquidity risk is extremely low because loans are made to local governments according to a preset schedule, and the daily cash and liquidity management is carried out based on a quarterly plan for fund management.
 Moreover, JFM has entered into overdraft agreements with several financial institutions to prepare for the unexpected events, and invests surplus funds only in short-term financial products.

-In addition, as new Basel III liquidity standards are being applied to Japanese financial institutions, although JFM is not required to comply with the liquidity coverage ratio requirements of Basel III, as a voluntary measure, JFM has implemented a plan to secure liquidity support assets in advance in order to prepare for potential market disruption which may prevent JFM from securing the necessary funds for scheduled bond principal and interest payments.
+In addition, JFM has implemented a plan to secure liquidity support assets in advance in order to prepare for potential market disruption which may prevent JFM from securing the necessary funds for scheduled bond principal and interest payments.